-Competitors are assigned to housing.
-Each school that has qualifiers (team or individuals) for the state final will need to access the Schools Center to receive the property they have been assigned, and the code they will need to confirm the reservation.
-Each qualifying school must contact the assigned hotel and provide the identification number/code to complete booking.
-Schools are responsible for all housing expenses.
-Schools will have until 12:01 p.m. on October 10 to reserve their housing.
+Each school that has qualifiers (team or individuals) for the state final will need to sign into the Schools Center to access a listing of hotels with special rates and rooms blocked for these schools.
+Look in 'Case Situations' for a list of properties with available rooms.
+Schools are responsible securing housing and for all housing expenses.
+Schools will have until 12:01 p.m. on October 16 to reserve their housing at the special rates.
 Rooms will be released following the stipulated deadline.